-Life-Giving Love in an Age of Technology 2009, U.S. Conference of Catholic Bishops.
-Authored by the U.S. Conference of Catholic Bishops, this pastoral teaching on marriage and infertility brings Catholic moral principles into the discussion on modern reproductive technologies.
+Life-Giving Love in an Age of Technology 2009.
+This pastoral teaching on marriage and infertility brings Catholic moral principles into the discussion on modern reproductive technologies.
 The bishops defend the dignity of procreation, reserving it to the conjugal union of spouses.
 The moral and immoral means of remedying infertility are clearly discussed.

-Ethical Directives for Catholic Hospitals (Sixth Edition) 2018, U.S. Conference of Catholic Bishops.
+Ethical Directives for Catholic Hospitals (Sixth Edition) 2018.
 This document provides instruction for Catholic hospitals and health care professionals regarding the mission and scope of their work.
 Addressing both pastoral and moral issues alike, the bishops provide guidance on the standards expected of those in Christian health care.
 The Directives include instruction on specific moral dilemmas encountered in the health care field including those that pertain to human fertility and life.